 - Strong writing and editing skills

 - Detail-oriented self-starter, capable of working in a team or individually

 - Some graphic design background is strongly encouraged

 - Strong computer skills with proficiency in Microsoft Office suite

-Submit résumé and a cover letter along with writing and/or design samples to Rebecca O’Leary, Manager of Development, at [email protected].
-In the subject line, please use the following format: Intern Application – YOUR NAME – Summer 2018.
-Writing/design samples may be class assignments.
+Submit resume and a cover letter along with writing and/or design samples (may be class assignments) to Barbara Hiller, Manager of Marketing, at [email protected] the subject line, please use the following format: Intern Application – YOUR NAME – SUMMER 2023.